AndrewKoryakin/linux-sysadmin-interview-questions/README.md

 * You have added an IPv4 and IPv6 address to interface eth0.
 A ping to the v4 address is working but a ping to the v6 address gives yout the response ```sendmsg: operation not permitted```.
 What could be wrong?
 * What is SNAT and when should be used?
 * Explain how could you ssh login into a Linux system that DROPs all new incomming packets using a SSH tunnel.
+* What "netns" feature of "ip" package is used for?
+Briefly explain the mechanism of it's work.
+How FreeBSD analog of this is called?

 ####[[⬆]](#toc) <a name='devop'>DevOp Questions:</a>